clockworkengineer/Antik/readme.md

 Notes:

 - Events *addir*/unlinkdir will result in new watch folders being added/removed from the internal watch table maps (depending on the value of watchDepth).
-- The change event is currently unsupported and not required by CFileTask but is penciled in to be added in future.

 # [Redirect Class](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/classes/CRedirect.cpp) #